Five reasons to choose Apartamentos Sierra Alta as a venue for your retreat

 The natural backdrop in the area is amazing and Carlos and Maria have created an outdoor space that is relaxing and laid back.
 Sun loungers around a salt water pool, sun shades and a seating area where you can admire the view, use the space for a workshop or watch the sunset with a glass of wine if your not watching it from your balcony.

-We generally go in September to enjoy the good weather (and the pool), but if you are here in December or January the pine tree is light up for Christmas and New Year.
+Our retreat is in September to enjoy the good weather (and the pool), but if you are here in December or January the pine tree outside the front door is light up for Christmas and New Year.
 At the end of January or beginning of February you might even get to see some snow!
+If you are here at the beginning of February, you’ll also get to see the annual local festival in celebration of the Patron Saint, San Blas

 5. The ambience

 Thanks to the beauty of the natural surroundings and Carlos and Maria’s efforts and good taste, there’s a very special atmosphere here that’s difficult to beat.
 It’s not just your normal apartment block.
 It’s hard to explain, but there’s a sort of magic to the surroundings.
-It’s generally peaceful although you will probably hear the donkey braying, cockerels crowing and perhaps the church bells, along with the tinker of goats’ bells if they happen to pass by.
+While it’s generally peaceful, you will probably hear the donkey braying, cockerels crowing and perhaps the church bells, along with the tinker of goats’ bells if they happen to pass by.
 A few dogs might be barking in the distance, but it all adds to the atmosphere and won’t disturb the peacefulness.

 Will we carry on holding retreats here?